omps/omps.github.io/_posts/2019-06-22-https-github-cloudflare.md

 **From [Github blog]**
 > HTTPS (most recognizable as the lock icon in your browser’s address bar) encrypts traffic between GitHub’s servers and your browser giving you confidence that the page you asked for is the page you’re reading, from the site you think it is, and that others can’t snoop on or modify its contents along the way.

-This required me to search a lot and finally find the solution on one of the github issues hence making this ready guide for reference.
+This required me to search a lot and finally find the solution on one of the Github issues hence making this ready guide for reference.

 Github has native support for `*.github.io` domains from 2016.
-They finally enabled https support for custom domain in 2018 partnering with [Let's Encrypt] as certificate authority.
+They finally enabled https support for a custom domain in 2018 partnering with [Let's Encrypt] as the certificate authority.

 ### Benefits of using Github?
-* Its Super fast
+* It's Superfast
 * Easy to setup
 * site deployment is just a `git push` away.
 * and has braved the worlds [biggest DDOS attack].